 We think natural materials will be on full display in 2020 as well.
 When it comes to decorating, what is the biggest thing we can do for a better home?

 My biggest pet peeve is seeing the same pieces from big box stores in everyone’s homes.
 There are so many talented makers and designers out there that have really amazing pieces and you are supporting their art (and their small business!) when you purchase pieces for your home, from them.
-They can be a bit more expensive, but they are a truly well designed, unique pieces, that you will have FOREVER.
-Vintage pieces also add a ton of character to any space.
+They can be a bit more expensive, but they are truly well-designed, unique pieces, that you will have FOREVER.
+Vintage Mediterranean style pieces also add a ton of character to any space.
 I could spend hours on Chairish and 1st Dibs searching for the perfect vintage piece for a space.

 Great!
 When is comes to creating the perfect home, what are your styling tips?